A module-theoretic interpretation of quantum expansion formula: MODULE INTERPRETATION

 \begin{lemma} If there exists some $j$ with $2\leq j\leq s-1$ satisfying $x_j=\tau_k$ and $a_{j-1}$ is direct and $a_j$ is inverse, define two quantities to count the number of edges labeled $\tau_k$ in $E(G(j+1))\cap P$ and $E(G(j-1))\cap P$.

 \end{lemma} \begin{proof} Without loss of generality, assume $x_{j-1}=\tau_{k-2}$, $x_{j+1}=\tau_{k+2}$.
-The snake graph of $G(j-1),G(j),G(j+1)$ is showed in Figure \ref{dirinv}.
-The blue edges always belong to $P_-$ and the red edges don't. $n^+$ just depends on whether the red edge belongs to $P$.
+The snake graph of $G(j-1),G(j),G(j+1)$ is shown in Figure \ref{dirinv}.
+The blue edges always belong to $P_-$ and the red edges do not. $n^+$ just depends on whether the red edge belongs to $P$.
 According to the definition of symmetric difference, the red edge is in $P$ if and only if $j+1\in P$.
-And the description for $n^-$ is true for the same reason. \end{proof}
+The description for $n^-$ is true for the same reason. \end{proof}